 Basic animals are common in captivity and/or their natural habitat.
 They are usually easy to keep in captivity.
 See list of Basic animals.

 Specialist animals are any native animal that is not listed as Unprotected, Exempt or Basic.
 We don’t keep a list of them as there are thousands of species.
 If in doubt, you can check with the Fauna Permit Unit.

 Specialist animals may be difficult to keep, threatened in the wild, in high demand from illegal trading, or special for another reason.
 They include venomous snakes, lace monitors, koalas, wombats and black cockatoos.

 You always need a permit to keep or receive as a gift one or more Specialist animals.
 People applying for a Specialist permit must provide evidence that they have the skills and facilities needed to safely and properly care for these animals.
 Specialist permit holders may also keep or sell Basic animals under this permit.

-To see the category of your animal of interest, see the list of species.
+To see the category of your animal of interest, see the list of all Unprotected, Exempt and Basic species.
 Note that Specialist animals are not listed.
 A Specialist animal is simply any native animal not listed in the list of species.

 Changes to categories - 1 July 2019

 From 1 July 2019, some species of animals are in a different category.
 Check this summary of changes to keeping schedules to see if your animal of interest has been moved.